 Getting away from city lights to sleep under a glimmering night sky can be a transformative experience—few settings offer such a moving reminder of Earth’s infinitesimal place in our universe.
 Since 1988, the Tucson, Arizona–based DarkSky International has worked to certify and protect night skies around the world from light pollution by implementing controls and regulations that preserve the natural nighttime environment.
-There are now more than 200 such “Dark Sky Places” around the world, with five categories ranging from remote Dark Sky Sanctuaries to Reserves and Communities, all committed to protecting nature at night and our view of the cosmos.
+There are now more than 250 such “Dark Sky Places” across 22 countries, with five categories ranging from remote Dark Sky Sanctuaries to Reserves and Communities, all committed to protecting nature at night and our view of the cosmos.

-Once upon a time, viewing a dark sky required camping out, but you no longer have to rough it to sleep beneath the stars.
-Boutique hotels and lodges have begun to appear in these Dark Sky preserves, offering plenty of creature comforts alongside front-row seats to the celestial show.
+Accommodations in ultra-dark sky places have come a long way.
+Sure, you can camp, but you no longer need to rough it to sleep beneath a blanket of stars.
+Boutique hotels and lodges now dot these these Dark Sky preserves, offering plenty of creature comforts alongside front-row seats to the celestial show.
 Imagine waking up to the Northern Lights in a glass dome in the Arctic.
 Or falling asleep with the Milky Way shining above your open-air safari bed.
 How about stargazing at a Himalayan monastery?
-For Afar’s latest installment of Hotels We Love, we present to you the 15 best places in the world to sleep to behold nighttime wonders.
+For Afar’s latest installment of Hotels We Love, we present the 19 best places in the world to sleep to behold nighttime wonders.

 Adero Scottsdale Resort, Autograph Collection